Haren Pandya

-Haren Pandya (27 August 1961 – 26 March 2003) was a politician and a former Home Minister of Gujarat in India.
+Haren Pandya (27 August 1961 – 26 March 2003) was an Indian politician and a former Home Minister of Gujarat.
 He was murdered in 2003 in Ahmedabad, Gujarat, when he was sitting in his car (the place of his murder is contentious), after a morning walk in the Law Garden area in Ahmedabad.

 Political career

-Haren Pandya represented the Ellis Bridge constituency of Ahmedabad City as a Bharatiya Janata Party (BJP) legislator.
-He was a member of the RSS from his early age and was also a Municipal Councillor from the Paldi area of Ahmedabad City.
-Pandya was a strong supporter of chief minister Keshubhai Patel, and in 1998, after the BJP came to power in Gujarat with Keshubhai as Chief Minister, Pandya was made Home Minister.
+Haren Pandya represented the Ellis Bridge Assembly constituency of Ahmedabad as a Bharatiya Janata Party (BJP) legislator.
+He was a member of the RSS from his early age and was also a Municipal Councillor from the Paldi area of Ahmedabad.
+Pandya was a strong supporter of Chief Minister of Gujarat Keshubhai Patel, and in 1998, after the BJP came to power in Gujarat with Keshubhai as Chief Minister, Pandya was made Home Minister.
 He was appointed Minister of State for revenue after Narendra Modi took over as the Chief Minister; however, he resigned from the post in August 2002.
-Fearing that he would be denied a ticket for the 2002 assembly elections, he withdrew from the electoral fray.
+Fearing that he would be denied a ticket for the 2002 Gujarat Legislative Assembly election, he withdrew from the electoral fray.
 Later, he was appointed to BJP's national executive.

 Pandya's wife Jagruti Pandya contested on a Gujarat Parivartan Party ticket in 2012 on the premise that the Modi Government was involved in the conspiracy to murder her husband.
 She was quoted, "My husband's assassination was a political murder.
 For the last 10 years, I have been fighting a legal battle to get him justice but in vain, however, I will continue to fight".
 "I have never made any personal allegations, never named anybody.
 So I have no personal issues with Narendra Modi or Amit Shah.
 I just questioned the manner in which the probe was conducted," she said.